jllopis/docker-rails/README.md

 If you want to start the image you can do

-   $ docker run -t -i --entrypoint /bin/bash rails:4.0.0 -l
+   $ docker run -t -i --entrypoint /bin/bash rails:4.1.7 -l

 # How to use it

 To build from it, you need in the same directory of this Dockerfile the following:

-- **app/** directory which contains your rails application (ex: git clone git@gitorious.server.com:observer.git app).
+- **.** directory which contains your rails application (ex: git clone git@gitorious.server.com:observer.git && cd observer).
 This directory will be added to the image in **/opt/app**
 - **run.sh** which is a shell script that will run on container start and thus will run your app and its dependencies.